Financial Aid & Resources

 • Grants: A grant is a form of financial aid that doesn’t have to be repaid.

 • Loans: A student loan is money that you borrow to help pay for college.
-You must repay the loan as well as interest that accrues.
+You must repay the loan as well as accrued interest.

 • Work Study: Work study is a type of financial aid that provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.